AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >
 >In this document we are using:
 >
->* the short names for the [WCAG 2.1 Guidelines](https://www.w3.org/TR/WCAG/#wcag-2-layers-of-guidance).
+>* The short names for the [WCAG 2.1 Guidelines](https://www.w3.org/TR/WCAG/#wcag-2-layers-of-guidance).
->* the numbering used in the [WCAG 2.1 Guidelines](https://www.w3.org/TR/WCAG/#wcag-2-layers-of-guidance) to aid cross-referencing with the WCAG website.
+>* The numbering used in the [WCAG 2.1 Guidelines](https://www.w3.org/TR/WCAG/#wcag-2-layers-of-guidance) to aid cross-referencing with the WCAG website.
 >

 ## Principle 1: Perceivable {#principle-perceivable}